rwblokzijl/Msc-thesis-EuroToken/thesis.md

 and the wallet.
 The gateway is managed by a central trusted party and fulfills two main functions from the design.
 These are to asynchronously validate transactions made by users, as well as handling the exchange between EuroToken and Euros.
-As such it maintains a bank account as well as its own wallet.
+As such the gateway maintains a bank account, as well as a EuroToken wallet.
 The wallets are operated by each user, and they are fully capable of transferring funds between each-other without having to interact with anyone in the euro system.

 \begin{figure}[htp]
 \centering